NICMx/FORT-validator/docs/doc/intro-fort.md

 ![../img/design.svg](../img/design.svg)

+The Validator is a timer that resynchronizes its [local cache](usage.html#--local-repository), validates the resulting [RPKI trees](intro-rpki.html) and stores the resulting ROAs in memory every [certain amount of time](usage.html#--servervalidation-interval).
+The RTR [Server](usage.html#--serveraddress) (which is part of the same binary) delivers these ROAs to any requesting routers.

-It is a command line application intended for UNIX operating systems.
-(It requires a C compiler that supports `-std=gnu11`.)
+Fort is a command line application intended for UNIX operating systems, written in C. (It requires a compiler that supports `-std=gnu11`.)

 ## Standards Compliance